alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 The contents of `/data` will be **identical** on all virtual machines in your SRE.
 For example, if your group requests a GPU-enabled machine, this will contain an identical `/data` folder.

-> :point_right: If you are participating in a Turing Data Study Group you will find example slides and document templates in the `/data` drive.
+> :pencil2: If you are participating in a Turing Data Study Group you will find example slides and document templates in the `/data` drive.

 #### Shared space: /shared